earthly/website/website/tos.md

    5.4. **Feedback**.
 If you choose to provide input and suggestions regarding problems with or proposed modifications or improvements to the Service ("**Feedback**"), then you hereby grant us an unrestricted, perpetual, irrevocable, non-exclusive, fully-paid, royalty-free right to exploit the Feedback in any manner and for any purpose, including to improve the Service and create other products and services.

-6. **Ownership; Proprietary Rights**.
+6. **6.
+Ownership; Proprietary Rights**.
 The Service is owned and operated by Earthly Technologies.
 The visual interfaces, graphics, design, compilation, information, data, computer code (including source code or object code), products, software, services, and all other elements of the Service ("**Materials**") provided by Earthly Technologies are protected by intellectual property and other laws.
 All Materials included in the Service are the property of Earthly Technologies or its third-party licensors.
 Except as expressly authorized by Earthly Technologies, you may not make use of the Materials.
 Earthly Technologies reserves all rights to the Materials not granted expressly in these Terms.

-7. **Third-Party Terms**
+7. **7.
+Third-Party Terms**

    7.1. **Third-Party Services and Linked Websites**.
 Earthly Technologies may provide tools through the Service that enable you to export information, including User Content (defined below), to third-party services.
 By using one of these tools, you agree that Earthly Technologies may transfer that information to the applicable third-party service.
 Third-party services are not under our control, and, to the fullest extent permitted by law, we are not responsible for any third-party service’s use of your exported information.
 The Service may also contain links to third-party websites, such as GitHub.
 Linked websites are not under our control, and we are not responsible for their content.
 Additionally, your access to and use of any such third-party websites, products, or services may be subject to terms of the applicable third-party provider.
 You agree that we are not responsible and will not be liable for any disputes solely between you and any third-party provider that may arise in connection with or related to your activities on the applicable third-party website.

    7.2. **Third-Party Software**.
 The Service may include or incorporate third-party software components that are generally available free of charge under licenses granting recipients broad rights to copy, modify, and distribute those components ("**Third-Party Components**").
 Although the Service is provided to you subject to these Terms, nothing in these Terms prevents, restricts, or is intended to prevent or restrict you from obtaining Third-Party Components under the applicable third-party licenses or to limit your use of Third-Party Components under those third-party licenses.

-8. **User Content**
+8. **8.
+User Content**

    8.1. **User Content Generally**.
 Certain features of the Service may permit users to submit or share content to or via the Service, including Community Software Components, messages, images, folders, data, text, and other types of works ("**User Content**") and to publish User Content on or via the Service.
 You retain any copyright and other proprietary rights that you may hold in the User Content that you post to or via the Service.